A Physical Basis for Information: Supplementary Information Appendix

 \subsection{Ontological consequences}

 The \textit{meaning} of information is encoded in the configuration of its constituents, a result of evolutionary processes.
 Once generated through probabilistic processes, information changes through variating processes in which evolutionary pressure leads to variants increasingly well-adapted to their environment.
-When information is well-adapted (evolutionary fit) to its environment, we can call it \textit{knowledge}.\footnote{Conventionally, knowledge is understood as information that is "true," in contrast to false information in the form of, e.g., propaganda, pseudoscience, or superstition.
-Within the framework of this perspective, truth can be defined as being best fitted to the environment, aligning with the Pragmatic Theory of Truth.\citep{james1907pragmatism}} Knowledge does not reflect a representation of an external reality but rather the evolutionary fitness of an information variant in its external environment.\footnote{ Donald Hoffman explores this evolutionary aspect in his book "The Case Against Reality: Why Evolution Hid the Truth from Our Eyes," where he argues that perception is a user interface crafted by natural selection to support survival and reproduction, rather than to disclose the truth \citep{Hoffman2019CaseAgainstReality}.
+When information is well-adapted (evolutionary fit) to its environment, we can call it \textit{knowledge}.

+Conventionally, knowledge is understood as information that is "true," in contrast to false information in the form of, e.g., propaganda, pseudoscience, or superstition.
+Within the framework of this perspective, truth can be defined as being best fitted to the environment, aligning with the Pragmatic Theory of Truth.\citep{james1907pragmatism} Historically, propaganda, pseudoscience, and superstition have often been highly fit in the short term perspective due to replication and social influence, while proving poorly adapted in the longer term perspective due to limited predictive success, control of the physical environment, or the sustained flourishing of their hosts.

+Knowledge need not reflect external reality in a one-to-one way; rather, its structure is shaped by the evolutionary pressures of its environment.
+External reality constrains which informational variants can achieve sustained high fitness, but those variants are selected for usefulness rather than for veridicality per se.
+Donald Hoffman explores this evolutionary aspect in his book "The Case Against Reality: Why Evolution Hid the Truth from Our Eyes," where he argues that perception is a user interface crafted by natural selection to support survival and reproduction, rather than to disclose the truth \citep{Hoffman2019CaseAgainstReality}.
 This thesis suggests that understanding of reality is more about enhancing evolutionary fitness than providing a true reflection of the external world.
-Where Hoffman deals mainly with biological perceptual systems, we here propose that this principle applies universally to all types of information, across all domains, including not only brain structures but also other systems of information processing and storage.} We note that the fitness of information in its environment arises independently of whether the information variates (evolves) via random mutations or via (purposeful) sensing.
+Where Hoffman deals mainly with biological perceptual systems, we here propose that this principle applies universally to all types of information, across all domains, including not only brain structures but also other systems of information processing and storage.
+This stance is broadly aligned with teleosemantic approaches to content, where meaning is grounded in evolutionary function rather than in static correspondence.
+We finally note that the fitness of information in its environment arises independently of whether the information variates (evolves) via random mutations or via (purposeful) sensing.